sim0n00ps/OF-DL/README.md

 4. Head to https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022 and download the C++ Redistributable Packages, run the installer.
 If you already have this installed then you can skip this step.

 Next you need to download yt-dlp, ffmpeg and mp4decrypt in order to download DRM protected videos.
-1. Download `yt-dlp.exe` from the latest release which you can find here https://github.com/yt-dlp/yt-dlp/releases.
-2. Download ffmpeg from https://www.gyan.dev/ffmpeg/builds/ you need to download the `ffmpeg-release-essentials.zip`, unzip that file and ffmpeg.exe should be in the extracted folder.
+1. Download ffmpeg from https://www.gyan.dev/ffmpeg/builds/ you need to download the `ffmpeg-release-essentials.zip`, unzip that file and ffmpeg.exe should be in the extracted folder.
-3. Download the binaries from https://www.bento4.com/downloads/ extract the zip file and within the `bin` folder you should find `mp4decrypt.exe`.
-4. Open the auth.json file in Notepad/Wordpad/Notepad++/VS Code
+2. Open the auth.json file in Notepad/Wordpad/Notepad++/VS Code

-I would recommend copying all 3 of the .exe files somewhere safe where you can then add the path of each file to `auth.json` file.
+I would recommend copying ffmpeg somewhere safe where you can then add the path to `auth.json` file.
 You can do this easily by holding `shift` when right clicking on the .exe file which should give you the option to `copy as path`, this will include `\` so you will need to replace them with `/`.
-In the auth.json file the lines should look something like this `"YTDLP_PATH": "C:/yt-dlp.exe"`, `"FFMPEG_PATH": "C:/ffmpeg.exe"` and `"MP4DECRYPT_PATH": "C:/mp4decrypt.exe"`
+In the auth.json file the lines should look something like this `"FFMPEG_PATH": "C:/ffmpeg.exe"`

 Finally you will need to get 2 files, device_client_id_blob and device_private_key.
 These are used to get the decryption keys needed for downloading DRM videos.
 You can find a tutorial on how to do this here https://forum.videohelp.com/threads/408031-Dumping-Your-own-L3-CDM-with-Android-Studio, you need to place device_client_id_blob and device_private_key files in `cdm/devices/chrome_1610/`.
 I have also made some batch scripts to run the commands included in the guide linked above https://github.com/sim0n00ps/L3-Dumping that can save you some time and makes the process a little simpler.